 Dew ponds

 Although these two ponds share similarities in their cobblestone outline and historical past, they are visibly different in shape.
-The pale plantation pond is the typical saucer shape for a dew pond.
-However, the lower newt pond is a semi-circle, making it unique.
+The Pale Plantation Pond is the typical saucer shape for a dew pond.
+However, the Lower Newt Pond is a semicircle, making it unique.

 An elevated view of Stoke Park Estate on the northern side of the M32 motorway in East Bristol